van001/lesscode-fp/README.md

 # Examples

-## Coding questions
+## Algorithms
 Even though FP langauge libraries provide implementation of many of the high level abstractions like sort, linked list etc, they do not provide all the abstractions.

-Coding questions span many domains and hence it becomes tricky to provide a single generic library.
+Algorithm questions span many domains and hence it becomes tricky to provide a single generic library.

 Lesscode libarary provide generefic functions to solve many such coding problems.